webqit/oohtml/README.md

 ## Modular HTML

-Modular HTML is a markup architecture that enables writing elements as self-contained objects - which includes being able to *encapsulate* structure, styling and logic!
+The modern UI is best approached with a modular architecture (think UI component frameworks) wherein we are able to author the bits and pieces as self-contained objects - enabling us *encapsulate* structure, styling and logic!

 OOHTML makes this possible by introducing "namespacing" and style and script scoping!